Hello Neighbor!

 The project will deliver:

-1,500 rental apartments across three buildings, including 305 affordable homes, with 95 of those 305 set aside for seniors.
+1,500 rental apartments across three buildings, including approximately 300 affordable homes

-A new state-of-the-art 27,000-square-foot community center, to be run by a to-be-determined operator based on local resident feedback and will include tailored programming for neighborhood children, seniors and families.
+A new state-of-the-art 22,500-square-foot community center, to be run by a to-be-determined operator based on local resident feedback will include tailored programming for neighborhood children, seniors and families

-A 15,000-square-foot cultural space, which is currently envisioned as a permanent home for the Cultural Museum of African Art, the Eric Edwards Collection (CMAAEEC), which currently operates in Bed-Stuy Restoration Plaza.
+A 15,000-square-foot cultural space, which is currently envisioned as a permanent home for the Cultural Museum of African Art, the Eric Edwards Collection (CMAAEEC), which currently operates in Bedford Stuyvesant Restoration Plaza

-21,000 square feet of new publicly accessible open space.
+37,000 square feet of new open space, 21,000 square feet of which is publicly accessible

 -